Citrine at a Glance

 Natural Citrine

 Genuine Citrine formed through natural geothermal heating.
 Pale to medium golden yellow, sometimes honey-amber.
-Relatively rare and considered energetically purer by crystal practitioners.
+Rare.
 Found primarily in Brazil, Madagascar, and the Ural Mountains.

 Heat-Treated Citrine (Baked Amethyst)

-Amethyst heated to 400-500 degrees Celsius in furnaces to produce a deeper orange-brown color.
-Comprises the vast majority of Citrine sold commercially.
+Amethyst heated to 400-500 degrees Celsius in furnaces.
+Comprises the vast majority of Citrine sold.
 The color is typically darker and more reddish-orange than natural Citrine.
-Energetically effective but practitioners often distinguish it from natural specimens.
+Still effective for abundance work, though practitioners distinguish it from natural material.

 Lemon Quartz

-A light yellow-green variety of quartz, sometimes marketed as "green citrine" or "lemon citrine."
-Its color comes from iron in a different oxidation state.
-While not true Citrine, it shares some Solar Plexus activating properties and has a bright, uplifting energy.
+A light yellow-green quartz sometimes marketed as "green citrine" or "lemon citrine."
+The color comes from iron in a different oxidation state.
+Not technically Citrine, but it shares some Solar Plexus activation properties.

 Notable Origins